betterstone/gitskills/readme.txt

-create a branch is so quick!
+create a branch is so quick AND simple!